agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 After completing all the steps above I usually reboot my server (`sudo reboot`), although I suppose it’s not really necessary.
 It's still nice to verify that I have set up `fstab` correctly.
 After rebooting I do some quick checks before I start the services.

-### Verify swap file and RAM drive presence
+### Verify swap file and RAM disk presence

 ```diff
 !
 Perform as user “sol”
 ```

-I first check if the swap file and RAM drive is present.
+I first check if the swap file and RAM disk is present.
 Mostly to confirm that they survived the reboot, which would mean I configured them correctly.
 I check the swap file by running:
 ```bash
 swapon --show
 ```